flexatone/np-bench/doc/bnpy-scipy-2023/slides.md

 ---
 ---
-# A Module-Level C Function
+# A C Function as Module-Level Python Function

 ```c
 static PyObject*